KaranJagtiani/Diagram-Extractor-With-Yolov4-Computer-Vision/README.md

 ## Training the model
 1. [50 images](Training) were manually labelled using LabelImg and used as the training dataset for the model.
-2. One class called as 'object' was used to identify the object-images in a particular image.
+2. One class called as 'object' was used to identify the diagrams in a particular image.
 3. The model was trained on Google Collab, here is the [File](https://colab.research.google.com/drive/1OA_iwX2PsMf0gyXtuGiTIGuVb0PzhMNF?usp=sharing).
 4. The configuration and setup related to the training of the model are specified within the Collab File linked above.